karthikhw/MOB-FNF/PhoenixBulkload.md

 #### A note on lower case table/schema name
 Phoenix table naming conventions are in uppercase.
-User may do mapping on existing HBase table into phoenix with a lowercase table name.
+User may do mapping on existing HBase table into Phoenix with a lowercase table name.
 In this case, Use quotes in table name i.e "tablename" for bulkload.
 Phoenix mainly use Apache Commons CLI library for parsing command line option.